 to the Members of Arihant Tournesol Ltd.

-We have audited the accompanying standalone financial statements ofArihant Tournesol Limited ("the Company") which comprise the Balance Sheet as at March 31 2020the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year ended on that date and notes to the accountsincluding asummary of the significant accounting policies and other explanatoryinformation (herein after referred to as" the standalone financialstatements").
+We have audited the accompanying standalone financial statements ofArihant Tournesol Limited ("the Company") which comprise the Balance Sheet asat March 31 2022 the Statement of Profit and Loss the Statement of Changes in Equityand the Statement of Cash Flow for the year ended on that date and notes to the accountsincluding asummary of the significant accounting policies and other explanatoryinformation (herein after referred to as" the standalone financial statements").

 Basis for opinion

 We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing specified under section 143(10) of the Act(SAs).
 Our responsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Financial Statements section of ourreport.
-We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
+We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made there under and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
 We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our audit opinion on the standalone financial statements.

 Key audit matters

 Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the standalone financial statements of thecurrent period.
 These matters were addressed in the context of our audit of the standalonefinancial statements as a whole and in forming our opinion thereon.
 We do not provide aseparate opinion on these matters.

 We have determined the matter described below to be the key auditmatter to be communicated in our report:-

 Information Other than the Standalone Financial Statements andAuditor's Report Thereon

-The Company's Board of Directors is responsible for the other information.
-The otherinformation comprises the information included in the Company's Annual Report but doesnot include the standalone financial statements and our auditor'sreport thereon.
+The Company's Board of Directors is responsible for the otherinformation.
+The other information comprises the information included in the Company'sAnnual Report but does not include the standalone financial statements and our auditor'sreport thereon.

 Our opinion on the standalone financial statements does not cover theother information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statementsour responsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the standalone financial statements orour knowledge obtained during the course of our audit or otherwise appears to be materiallymisstated.
+In connection with our audit of the standalone financial statementsour responsibility is to read the other information and in doing so consider whether theother information is materially inconsistent with the standalone financial statements orour knowledge obtained during the course of our auditor otherwise appears to be materiallymisstated.

 If based on the work we have performed we conclude that there is amaterial misstatement of this other information we are required to report that fact.
 Wehave nothing to report in this regard.

 Management's Responsibility for the Standalone Financial Statements

-The Company's Board of Directors is responsible for the matters statedin section 134(5) of the Act with respect to the preparation of these standalone financialstatements that give a true and fair view of the financial position financial performance totalcomprehensive income changes in equity and cash flows of the Company in accordance withthe Ind AS u/s 133 of the Act and other accounting principles generally accepted in India.
+The Company's Board of Directors is responsible for the matters statedin section 134(5) of the Act with respect to the preparation of these standalone financialstatements that give a true and fair view of the financial position financialperformance changes in equity and cash flows of the Company in accordance with the Ind ASu/s 133 of the Act and other accounting principles generally accepted in India.
 Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the standalone financialstatements that give a true and fair view and are free from material is statement whetherdue to fraud or error.

 In preparing the standalone financial statements management isresponsible for assessing the Company's ability to continue as going concern disclosingas applicable matters related to going concern and using the going concern basis ofaccounting unless management either in tends to liquidate the Company or to ceaseoperations or has no realistic alternative but to do so.

 The Board of Directors are responsible for overseeing the Company'sfinancial reporting process.

 Auditor's Responsibilities for the Audit of the Standalone FinancialStatements

 Our objectives are to obtain reasonable assurance about whether thestandalone financial statements as a whole are free from material misstatement whetherdue to fraud or error and to issue an auditor's report that includes our opinion.Reasonable assurance is a high level of assurance but is not a guarantee that an auditconducted in accordance with SAs will always detect a material misstatement when itexists.

-Misstatements can arise from fraud or error and are considered materialif individually or in the aggregate they could reasonably be expected to influence theeconomic decisions of users taken on the basis of these standalone financial statements.
+Misstatements can arise from fraud or error and are considered materialif individually or in the aggregate they could reasonably be expected to influence theeconomic decisions of user stake non the basis of these standalone financial statements.

 As part of an audit in accordance with SAs we exercise professionaljudgment and maintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of thestandalone financial statements whether due to fraud or error design and perform auditprocedures responsive to those risks and obtain audit evidence that is sufficient andappropriate to provide a basis for our opinion.

 The risk of not detecting material misstatement resulting from fraud ishigher than for one resulting from error as fraud may involve collusion forgeryintentional omissions misrepresentations or the override of internal controls.

 Obtain an understanding of internal financial controls relevantto the audit in order to design audit procedures that are appropriate in thecircumstances.
-Under section 143(3)(i) of the Act we are also responsible for expressingour opinion on whether the Company has adequate internal financial controls system in place and the operatingeffectiveness of such controls.
+Under section 143(3)(i) of the Act we are also responsible for expressingour opinion on whether the Company has adequate internal financial control system in placeand the operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and thereasonableness of accounting estimates and related disclosures made by management.

 Conclude on the appropriateness of management's use of the goingconcern basis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on theCompany's ability to continue as a going concern.
 If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to therelated disclosures in the standalone financial statements or if such disclosures areinadequate to modify our opinion.
 Our conclusions are based on the audit evidenceobtained up to the date of our auditor's report However future events or conditions maycause the Company to cease to continue as a going concern.

 Evaluate the overall presentation structure and content of thestandalone financial statements including the disclosures and whether the standalonefinancial statements represent the underlying transactions and events in a manner thatachieves fairpresentation.

 We communicate with those charged with governance regarding amongother matters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.

 We also provide those charged with governance with a statement that wehave complied with relevant ethical requirements regarding in dependence and tocommunicate with the mall relationships and other matters that may reasonably be thoughtto bear on our independence and where applicable related safeguards.